2sic/2sxc-docs/docs-src/pages/net-code/web-api/custom-web-api-dotnet-saveinadam.md

 # SaveInAdam(...)
 Command in ApiController

 The `SaveInAdam` command helps your WebApi to upload files so they are in an ADAM container of an item.

-The API is documented [here](xref:ToSic.Sxc.WebApi.IDynamicWebApi.SaveInAdam*) and on this page we'll explain how to use it.
+The API is documented [](xref:Custom.Hybrid.ApiTyped.SaveInAdam*) and on this page we'll explain how to use it.

 ## How to use

 Here's a simple example, taken from [mobius forms](https://github.com/2sic/app-mobius-forms/blob/master/api/FormController.cs)

 ```cs